 Mr. Bednar is a Chartered Accountant with more than 20 years of direct professional experience in the financial and regulatory management of companies listed on the Toronto Stock Exchange, TSX Venture Exchange ("TSX-V"), American Stock Exchange and the ASX.
 He is currently the CFO of Canacol Energy Ltd., a Colombian focused oil and gas exploration and production company with an enterprise value in excess of \$1 billion.
-Mr. Bednar has been the past CFO of several international oil and gas exploration company, which during his tenure grew organically to operate 15,000 barrels of oil per day and had a market capitalization of \$700 million.
+Mr. Bednar has been the past CFO of several international oil and gas exploration and production companies.
+Most notably, he was the founding CFO of Pan Orient Energy Corp., a southeast Asian exploration company, which during his tenure grew organically to operate 15,000 barrels of oil per day and had a market capitalization of \$700 million.
 He previously sat on the board of directors of several internationally-focused exploration and production companies, including being the past Chairman of Gallic Energy Ltd. Mr. Bednar holds a Bachelor of Commerce degree from the University of Saskatchewan.